TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

     --mac 10 \
     --mach-r2-filter 0.3 \
     --keep-females \
-    --xchr-model 1 \ ## For model 1 in PLINK2, Male dosages are on a 0..1 scale on chrX, while females are 0..2
+    --xchr-model 2 \ # model 2 is the default model in plink2
     --pheno $PATH_TO_FILE_WITH_PHENOTYPES \
     --pheno-name $CAD_Variable \
     --threads 6 \